 Silk Dyed Easter Eggs

 I want to mention, I do not know how safe these are to eat.
 The dye in the ties is probably not food grade.
 You may not want to eat them.
 If anyone knows please share in the comments box.
-They sit out all day for decoration so you probably wouldn't want to eat them anyway.
+That said we do eat ours lol!
+If they sit out all day for decoration you might not want to eat them though.

 Glass, Enamel Pot or I use a Stainless.

-White Fabric cut in pieces large enough to cover one silk wrapped egg. (old sheet from a thrift store.)
+White Fabric cut in pieces large enough to cover one silk wrapped egg. (washed sheet from a thrift store works)

 100% Silk Material